taimoorsattar7/taimoorsattar.dev/src/pages/blogs/javascript-date-format.md

 alert( d ); // shows current date/time
 ```

 The output will be like: `Tue Mar 17 2020 21:53:21 GMT+0300 (Arabian Standard Time)`.
-Date and Time may vary depending on your execution of the command.
+Date and Time may vary depending on your time to execution of the command.

 You can return you the custom date by writing 7 numbers specified year, month, day, hour, minute, second, and millisecond (in sequence):